criblio/appscope/website/src/pages/docs/schema-reference.md

 ### start.msg [^](#schema-reference) {#eventstartmsg}

-TBD Structure of the start message
+Structure of the start message

 #### Example